MalindiFrank/4Insights/README.md

 ### License

 This project is semi-open source and available under the **MIT License**.
-You may use, modify, and distribute it freely, while maintaining attribution.
+You may use, modify, and distribute it freely, while maintaining strong attribution.

 ---